 Cabbage Key is a great spot to grab lunch if you’re out on the boat all day.
 Captiva Cruises offers Cabbage Key luncheon cruises with an hour guided cruise to Cabbage Key with 2 hours allotted on the island for lunch and exploring.

 Rumor is that Jimmy Buffet was inspired to write his famous song “Cheeseburger in Paradise” while visiting the island.
 We, too, give the cheeseburgers at Cabbage Key two thumbs up.
 For breakfast suggestions, check out our best breakfast in Fort Myers article.

 7. Spot Dolphins

 8. Have A Sunday Funday On A Lagerhead Cycle Boat

 A day out on the water on a floating bar is a must when in Fort Myers Beach.
 The Lagerhead Cycleboat party boat is powered by you and your friends.
-Pedal your way through the waters of Fort Myers.
+Pedal your way through the waters.
 There is no shortage of drinks, music, and fun!

 9. Visit the National Shell Museum – Currently Closed for Renovations

 Head to Sanibel Island and visit the Bailey-Matthews National Shell Museum, the only museum in the United States devoted solely to shells and mollusks.
 They have amazing shell exhibits of both live animals and shells.

 Make sure to look at the daily schedule and try to go to the Live Tank Talk.
 We learned a ton about shells and mollusks and highly recommend it.
 Before leaving, visit the gift shop and pick up a laminated shell ID sheet to bring to the beach with you when shelling.